Students Using Studies Weekly to Understand History

 Leveled Reader Characteristics and Structure

-Since our leveled readers are mainly for beginners, our layout uses large text and clear spaces between words.
+Since these leveled readers are mainly for beginners, our layout uses large text and clear spaces between words.
 Each page only has about two or three simple sentences per page and we incorporate illustrations to help the reader gain understanding as they read.
 The content is typically on a subject that is familiar to the student and has a simple plot.
+As your students begin to advance, each level increases in complexity.